 As I mentioned in a post I wrote while I was in the country, you need to bring lots of cash to Argentina when you’re heading that way.
 Preferably crisp and recent notes of $100 or €100.
 That’s because you can exchange that on the street or at the right exchange booth for nearly double the official rate.
 This “blue rate” reflects the real value instead of a government’s artificial value and the latter is what you’ll get from the bank.

 In other words, if you take money from an ATM instead of exchanging cash, everything will cost you twice as much.
-Here’s the difference you can find on the web for today so you can see, but all prices in this post are based on 200 pesos to the dollar because that’s about what it was when I was there.
-Plus it makes the math easier.
+Here’s the difference you can find on the web for today so you can see, but all prices in this post are converted to dollars because that way this post won’t get out of date in a month and it makes the math easier.

 Is Argentina Travel a Deal Now?